Two Levels of Anxiety Unwellness Recovery - Part 1

 Behaving in an apprehensive manner activates the body’s stress response.
 The stress response secretes stress hormones into the bloodstream where they travel to targeted spots in the body to bring about specific physiological, psychological, and emotional changes that enhance the body’s ability to deal with danger - to either fight or flee – which is why the stress response is often referred to as the fight or flight response.

 When we behave apprehensively too often, however, the body can become overly stressed.
 A body that's overly stressed can become symptomatic.
 Therefore, anxiety symptoms are actually symptoms of stress.
 We call them anxiety symptoms because behaving apprehensively is the main source of the stress that causes the body to become overly stressed and symptomatic.

 Because we choose the behaviors we use - even though our behaviors can sometimes seem automatic - we CREATE anxiety when we CHOOSE to behave in an apprehensive manner.
 Choosing apprehensive behavior too often and/or dramatically is generally the cause of problematic anxiety (anxiety unwellness/anxiety disorder) and its stress response consequences (an overly stressed body that has become symptomatic).

 Therefore, to overcome problematic anxiety (anxiety unwellness/anxiety disorder), we need to replace apprehensive behavior with non-apprehensive behavior and give the body ample time to recover from its overly stressed state (which we call stress-response hyperstimulation).
-When we adopt non-apprehensive behavior, we eliminate problematic anxiety and its stress response consequences.
+When we choose healthy behavior rather than apprehensive behavior, we cease producing anxiety and its stress response consequences.